The Emergency Volunteer Air Corps promotes

 The FAA says voluntarily flying patients for nonprofit groups

-taking a proper tax deduction for approved expenses
+without compensation and taking a proper tax deduction for approved expenses

 is perfectly OK!